 With so many colleges and universities to choose from, how do you know Texas Tech and the Davis College of Agricultural Sciences & Natural Resources is the right place for you?
 These are just a few of the things that set us apart from other institutions.

 Faculty members perform a variety of roles - teaching, advising, research, and public service - and have been recognized at local, state, national, and international levels for their excellence.
 The faculty is regarded as being among the nation's best in agricultural and natural resources management.
 Our 13-to-1 student to teacher ratio plus the College's "open-door policy" makes faculty members easily accessible.
 Personalized instruction and attention to students is our standard.
 A recent university survey ranked our faculty first in almost every category of student satisfaction with regard to instruction and advisement.

-Students in the College of Agricultural Sciences and Natural Resources are well educated individuals who excel both in and out of the classroom.
+Students in the Davis College of Agricultural Sciences & Natural Resources are well educated individuals who excel both in and out of the classroom.
 Agricultural companies, state and federal legislators and agencies, as well as international organizations compete for our students, offering internships and full-time employment.
 We work closely with University Career Services to ensure our graduates are prepared to enter the workforce.
 Career Services helps with resume critiques, mock interviews, etiquette and many other things to prepare them for a career in ag sciences and natural resources.